janm84/MMM-MQTTbind/README.md

 ![alt-text](https://github.com/janm84/MMM-MQTTbind/blob/master/gitthub/MQTTbind.png)

-The MMM-MQTTbind is the binding between MQTT-Topics and Magicmirror Notifications.
+The module MMM-MQTTbind represents the bindin between MQTT-Topics and Magicmirror Notifications.

-MQTT to Magicmirror:
+#####MQTT to Magicmirror Notification:
-If the client receives messages from the MQTT for a subscribed Topic, it forwards them to the configured Magicmirror Notification. e.g:
+If the client receives messages from the MQTT-Broker for a subscribed Topic, it forwards them to the configured Magicmirror Notification. e.g:

-Topic: "home/livingromm/bulb1" Message: ON it will foward it as Notification: "MY_NOTIFICATION" Payload "ON
+Topic: "home/livingroom/bulb1/cmnd/power" Message: "ON" -> Notification: "MY_NOTIFICATION" Payload "ON".

-Configuration:
+#####Magicmirror Notification to MQTT
+If a publish is configured, MMM-MQTTbind will publish the received Notification and it's payload to an configured MQTT-Topic. e.g.:

+"MY_NOTIFICATION" Payload "ON" will be forwarded as MQTT Message to Topic: "home/livingroom/bulb1/stat/power

+#####Configuration:

 		{
 			module: 'MMM-MQTTbind',